sylvercis/hipay-docs/hipay-enterprise-sdk-magento1/1-Home.md

 |  Name    | Description|
 |----------|:-------------:|
-|  Activate basket   | Activate basket sending or not ( By default "NO" )
+|  Activate basket   | Activate basket sending or not ("NO" by default)
 |  Attribute ean   |  EAN is not an magento attribute by default, so define your custom attribute if you want to send him in basket
 |  Load attribute *  |  Because ean is not a default attribute, a product loading is necessary to get the value.
 You can avoid loading by adding the attribute to the order and quote.